 Finally, we need to decide how much risk we are going to take on.
 Clearly, there are many things one would need to take into account in choosing debt from one issuer over another.
 But the point is this: If the only real worry of holding government bonds is default, then the easy way to mitigate that risk is to buy bonds from many different borrowers without overweighting any one by too much.
 This can be done most efficiently by buying so called ETFs (Exchange Traded Funds), which allow us to hold thousands of bonds from dozens of countries with various durations, for very low cost.
 Beyond that, it really all comes down to the efficient allocation of time, energy and resources.

 To put this into numbers: a globally diversified basket of government bonds with a duration of 7 years would currently yield about 1.75% (after costs in real terms).
 The other investments we make have much higher returns (because we are taking more risk) and are currently yielding more than 7% on average.
 Considering further, the relatively small allocation of our total capital to government bonds versus everything else, and it becomes quite clear where the focus of our efforts should lie.
-Moving on, and please look out for our next post on Corporate Credit in this six part series, as we look into all the core risk categories.
+Moving on, and please check out our next post on Corporate Credit > in this six part series, as we look into all the core risk categories.